zipvilization/Zipvilization/world/solumtools/index.md

 - liquidity-related state,
 - Treasury-related flows,
 - supply state,
+- Pool activity,
-- and historical transaction activity.
+- and historical transactions.

-Observation comes before interpretation.

-The first question is:
+The first question remains:

-> **What happened?**
+> **What actually happened?**

-Only after that can other layers ask:
+Only after that should Zipvilization ask:

-> **What does it mean?**
+> **What does that mean inside the world?**

+SolumTools connects those two questions.

 → **[Explore the Smart Contract](/smart-contract/)**

+---

+# From Technical Event to World Event

+A blockchain transaction is not automatically a world story.

+The translation should proceed in order.

+**TECHNICAL EVENT**
+↓
+**VALID BLOCKCHAIN STATE CHANGE**
+↓
+**CANONICAL DERIVATION**
+↓
+**ZIPVILIZATION STATE CHANGE**
+↓
+**WORLD REPRESENTATION**

+For example, a change in Pool-held SOLUM may change Dormant Land.

+A Burn may increase Permanent Nature.

+A balance change may alter territorial capacity.

+Elapsed blocks may change developmental state.

+Only after those relationships are valid should an interface describe what changed in world language.

+> **Event first.**
+>
+> **Meaning second.**
+>
+> **Representation third.**

 ---